 As the first entry in this new series, the ATR does set an interesting precedent.
 On one hand, it’s not a particularly complex aircraft to begin with.
 But, the lengths that Asobo and Hans Hartmann went to in order to simulate its flight characteristics and systems are notable.

-There are some aspects of flying this aircraft that are actual bugs, such as its odd throttle behaviour, parts of its avionics causing performance issues and even its computers freezing up entirely.
-At the time of writing, there’s already been one patch released to fix the most bugs, albeit some users are still reporting them.
+There are other aspects of flying this aircraft, however, that are legitimate bugs, such as its odd throttle behavior, parts of its avionics causing performance issues and even its computers sporadically freezing up entirely.

-The thing is, there is no real standard for what a ‘study level’ aircraft is, as opinions change depending on who you ask.
+Of course, opinions change depending on who you ask.
 So, if that’s what you were wondering about Asobo’s ATR, my best answer is: it does its job.

 It gets the job done

 As I stated at the onset of this review, the ATR is a very fun aircraft to fly.
 It’s modelled well, sounds good, has a fresh avionics suite and requires the same level of processing power as any of the given airliners in the sim.
-Thus, anyone who’s been enjoying airline operations in Microsoft Flight Simulator will enjoy this as long as they’re open to adapting their flying style to a slower, more nimble aircraft.

-At $19.99 USD, the ATR is also one of the most affordable high-quality add-ons that Microsoft Flight Simulator has received to date.
+At $19.99 USD, the ATR is also one of the most affordable and genuinely high-quality add-ons that Microsoft Flight Simulator has received to date.
 This low price is not indicative of sub-par quality, but rather just a benefit to it being a first-party release that has the privilege of being offered for so little due to its development being funded by Microsoft’s infinite pool of money.

-With the ATR, you can handle a lot of interesting operations that either emulate real-world routes, or create some of your own.
+With the ATR, you can handle a lot of interesting operations that either emulate real-world routes or create some of your own.
 With it being able to get out of even simple airfields, the ATR’s versatility is well represented here in Microsoft Flight Simulator and adds a whole new layer of immersion to the sim.

 In the real world where turboprops are no longer as common as they used to be, it’s nice to see the type finally getting some solid representation in the virtual realm.